 Your child’s bone health might not be your first concern when you think of how optimal nutrition impacts your kids’ health.
 After all, osteoporosis largely affects older adults.
-But, childhood and adolescence are the best time to focus on increasing bone mass, as most people reach their peak bone mass between the ages of 25 and 30.
+But, childhood and adolescence are the best time to focus on increasing bone mass, as most people reach their peak bone mass around 30 years of age.
 Bone health absolutely is a health issue for kids.

 What Builds Healthy Bones?